 Processes and their place in Management Systems

-The management system standards these days make more references to processes than they do procedures.
-This is because with modern software which utilises workflows and automated machines often a process can be controlled automatically without relying on people and procedures to make the right choices, but what if you don’t have fancy software controlling your processes.
+The current management system standards make more references to processes than they do procedures.
+This is because with modern software using workflows and automated machines controlling inputs and outputs a procedure is often unnecessary.
+Processes can be controlled automatically without relying on people and procedures to make the right choices.
+But what if you don’t have fancy software or automated machines controlling your processes.
 Do you still need procedures or can you use processes?

 In its simplest form a process is an input, an action and an output.